opensafely-core/backend-server/playbook.md

     strace -fyp <pid>

-### Retrying a job which failed with "Internal error"
+### Killing a job task

-When a job fails with the message "Internal error" this means that something unexpected happened and an exception other than JobError was raised.
-This can be a bug in our code, or something unexpected in the environment.
-(Windows has sometimes given us an "I/O Error" on perfectly normal file operations.)

-When this happens the job's container and volume are not automatically cleaned up and so it's possible to retry the job without having to start from scratch.
-You can run this with:
+The RAP Agent runs tasks with job information that it receives from the RAP Controller.
+If something goes wrong with the execution of a task, the Agent keep retrying it.

+If necessary a task can be killed - this will kill and delete and running docker containers and delete any associated volumes.
+Note that if the Agent is running and receiving task updates from the Controller, it will attempt to retry the task again.

+To kill a running task use the
+`kill_task` command:

-    just jobrunner/job-retry <job_id>
+    just jobrunner/kill_task <job_id> [... <job_id>]

 The `job_id` actually only has to be a sub-string of the job ID (full ones are a bit awkward to type) and you will be able to select the correct job if there are multiple matches.

-### Killing a job

-To kill a running job (or prevent it starting if it hasn't yet) use the `kill_job` command:

-    just jobrunner/kill-job --cleanup <job_id> [... <job_id>]

-The `job_id` actually only has to be a sub-string of the job ID (full ones are a bit awkward to type) and you will be able to select the correct job if there are multiple matches.

-Multiple job IDs can be supplied to kill multiple jobs simultaneously.
+Multiple job IDs can be supplied to kill multiple job tasks simultaneously.

-The `--cleanup` flag deletes any associated containers and volumes, which is generally what you want.

-If you want to kill a job but leave the container and volume in place for debugging then omit this flag.

-The command is idempotent so you can always run it again later with the `--cleanup` flag.

 ### Debugging slow queries